OpenTTD/OpenTTD/readme.txt

 If you want music you need to copy the gm/ folder from Windows TTD into your OpenTTD folder, not your data folder.

-You can change the data path (which contains savegames as well) in Makefile.config by setting DATA_DIR_PREFIX and USE_HOMEDIR.

 5.0) OpenTTD features:
 ---- -----------------